-In order to effectively implement the policy, all State employees must refrain from:
+In order to effectively implement the policy, all non-classified employees must refrain from:

-- 1. Committing any violent or physical act in the workplace against another state employee or members of the public. - 2.
+- 1. Committing any violent or physical act in the workplace against another employee or member of the public. - 2.
 Making verbal or non-verbal threats that are disruptive, provoking, harassing, or unsafe behavior.
 Further employees shall not harass or discriminate against each other nor shall employees harass or discriminate against members of the public with whom they come in contact. - 3.
-Carrying or bringing of firearms or personal weapons of any kind onto state property/buildings, unless the employee is appropriately licensed and is required to carry a firearm or weapon in the course of fulfilling his/her state employment responsibilities.
-This prohibition of firearms and personal weapons extends to State vehicles as well as privately owned vehicles on State property.
-Also, properly licensed and authorized State employees may carry weapons onto State premises if the carrying of such is permitted at that particular location for the purposes for which the employee is carrying the weapon; these purposes include hunting and weapons qualification. - 4.
-Intentionally destroying property or possessions of co-workers or State property without authorization. - 5.
+Carrying or bringing of firearms or personal weapons of any kind onto Board property/buildings, unless the employee is appropriately licensed and is required to carry a firearm or weapon in the course of fulfilling his/her state employment responsibilities is prohibited.
+This prohibition of firearms and personal weapons (i.e., ammunition, explosives, knives and fireworks) extends to State and/or official vehicles as well as privately owned vehicles on Board/State property.

+- 4. Intentionally destroying property or possessions of co-workers or Board property without authorization. - 5.
 Taking disciplinary action against an employee who is complaining of, or reporting, a violent or threatening behavior.

 IV.
-REPORTING PROCEDURES
+REPORTING PROCEDURES:

-Employees have the right and are required to report knowledge of violent acts or threatening behavior by state employees to their supervisor, even if that behavior occurred off duty or off premises.
+Employees have the right and are required to report knowledge of violent acts or threatening behavior by non-classified employees to their supervisor, even if that behavior occurred off duty or off premises.
 It shall be each supervisor's responsibility to swiftly and thoroughly review each report, and/or to report each complaint to the appropriate department or law enforcement authority.

-Supervisors shall immediately report all substantiated violent acts or threatening behavior, complaints or reports of same, and the results of their review to their department director or designee.
+Supervisors shall immediately report all substantiated violent acts or threatening behavior, complaints or report of same, and the results of their review to their dean or director.
 Additionally, the concerned department shall be responsible for reporting any potential criminal action to ensure the safety and welfare of its employees and the public.

-If for any reason the employee fears that providing that information to their immediate supervisor may place them at risk of harm or retaliation, or the employee believes that the supervisor has not taken appropriate action, the employee may refer the matter to the next level of supervision.
+If for any reason the employee fears that providing that information to their immediate supervisor may place them at risk of harm or retaliation, or the employee believes that the supervisor has not taken appropriate action, the employee shall refer the matter to Human Resources.

-V. ENFORCEMENT
+V. ENFORCEMENT:

-Individuals who engage in assaults, physical violence, discrimination, harassment, intimidation, threatening behavior, or other disruptive behavior, may be removed from the workplace depending on the severity of the act and further may be subject to disciplinary action, up through and including discharge, and/or criminal penalties.
+Individuals who engage in assaults, physical violence, discrimination, harassment, intimidation, threatening behavior, or the disruptive behavior, may be removed from the workplace depending on the severity of the act and further may be subject to disciplinary action, up through and including discharge, and/or criminal penalties.